crustio/crust-sworker/README.md

 1. Run '**bin/crust-sworker --debug**', program will output debug logs.

 ## APIs
-Crust sWorker provides plenty of getting and controlling interfaces, please refer to [crust sWorker APIs](https://github.com/crustio/crust-sworker/docs/API.md)
+Crust sWorker provides plenty of getting and controlling interfaces, please refer to [Crust sWorker APIs](docs/API.md)

 ## Contribution
 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!